psychoslave/vaccine-tracker/README.md

 ![Overview of the database schema](https://raw.githubusercontent.com/psychoslave/vaccine-tracker/main/db/schema.png)

-It allow to make a clear distinction between vaccines as product and vaccines as inoculation acts, to state in which country a product is available, and to express for each inoculation who receid it (anonymous user identifier), in which country it was delivered and which product it pertains to.
+It allows to make a clear distinction between vaccines as product and vaccines as inoculation acts, to state in which country a product is available, and to express for each inoculation who receid it (anonymous user identifier), in which country it was delivered and which product it pertains to.